Inspection-Guided Randomization: A Flexible and Transparent Restricted Randomization Framework for Better Experimental

-\paragraph{Data generation} Our simulated experiment with interference is based on a trial of a sexual assault prevention intervention for adolescent girls conducted across schools in urban settlements in Kenya.
+\paragraph{Simulation set-up} Our simulated experiment with interference is based on a trial of a sexual assault prevention intervention for adolescent girls conducted across schools in urban settlements in Kenya.
 During the intervention, the girls learned and practiced verbal and physical skills for resisting sexual assault \citep{Baiocchi2017-om, Sarnquist2023-ho}.

 An option for the design of this trial was to randomize the intervention at the settlement level, which would have strongly mitigated interference.
 However, the settlements were known to have a wide range of baseline rates of sexual assault, meaning randomizing on the settlement level would have made it difficult to achieve balance.
 Hence, the trial was instead randomized on the school level, and, because the settlements were densely populated, it is likely that girls attending different schools interacted with one another.
 The skills learned by girls assigned to receive the intervention may have been passed on to girls assigned to the control arm, resulting in interference.